Kintyre/ksconf/docs/source/cli.md

     --output=daily.json /opt/splunk/etc/app/

     positional arguments:
       PATH                  Directory from which to load configuration files.
-                            Recursive by default.
+All .conf and .meta file are included recursively.

     optional arguments:
-      -h, --help            show this help message and exit --output FILE, -t FILE
+      -h, --help            show this help message and exit --output FILE, -o FILE
                             Save the snapshot to the named files.
 If not provided, the snapshot is written to standard output.
       --minimize            Reduce the size of the JSON output by removing